rocketinsights/terraform-blog-default-tags/README.md

 Best practices that the Rocket Insights DevOps practice recommends:
 * Define an explicit ruleset for tag key naming and stick with it.

-    Inconsistent tags keys such as "appid", "Application ID", and "App_ID" are frustrating to use
+    Inconsistent tags keys such as "appid", "Application ID", and "App_ID" are frustrating to use.

 * Strive for more tags, not less.